Exponents and Radicals

 When solving equations involving radicals, squaring both sides can sometimes introduce false solutions that do not work in the original equation.

-Rules Hierarchy: Powers to Powers multiply; Like Bases add/subtract.
+- Powers to Powers multiply; Like Bases add/subtract exponents.

-Negative Exponents: They are not negative numbers; they are reciprocals ().
+- Negative Exponents are not negative numbers; they are reciprocals (e.g., ).

-Fractional Exponents: Numerator is the Power, Denominator is the Root.
+- For Fractional Exponents, the Numerator is the Power, and the Denominator is the Root.